JoseJuan98/transformer-attention-with-hdc-binding/docs/SETUP.md

 Before you begin, ensure you have the following:

 *   **Python 3.11 or higher:**  The project requires Python 3.11 or a later version.
 Download the appropriate installer from [python.org](https://www.python.org/downloads/).
+Or use any tool of your choosing, e.g. `poetry` now supports installing python versions.
 *   **A Python Environment Manager:**  You'll need a tool to manage your Python environment and dependencies.
 We recommend **Poetry** or **pip** with `virtualenv`, but other tools like `conda`, `uv`, `pipx` are also compatible.
 *   **Make (Optional, but Recommended):**  The project includes a `Makefile` to automate common tasks like dependency installation and testing.
 While optional, using `make` simplifies the setup process.

 ## Hardware Acceleration Support

-This project provides comprehensive support for multiple hardware acceleration backends to optimize performance across different systems:
+This project provides comprehensive support for multiple hardware acceleration backends to optimize performance across different systems.

+The installation script automatically detects your hardware and installs the appropriate backend.
+And meanwhile training if the experiment configuration attribute accelerator is set to `auto` it will automatically select the best available hardware accelerator.
+This ensures that you can leverage the full potential of your hardware without manual configuration.

+If the backend is installed properly, and meanwhile training is not detected automatically, you can set the accelerator attribute in the experiment configuration to `cpu`, `gpu`, `tpu`, `hpu` or `mps` to use the specific backend.

+- Choose `gpu` for NVIDIA CUDA, AMD ROCM or Intel discrete GPUs.
+- Choose `tpu` for TPU devices.
+- Choose `hpu` for Gaudi HPUs.
+- Choose `mps` for Apple Silicon GPUs.

+For more information on Lightning hardware acceleration with ROCM check [here](https://rocm.blogs.amd.com/artificial-intelligence/pytorch-lightning/README.html)
+For more information on Lightning hardware acceleration with Intel HPU check [here](https://www.intel.com/content/www/us/en/developer/articles/training/introduction-to-pytorch-lightning.html)

+The supported backends include:

 ### Supported Platforms